Stephen Walter Rogers

 Stephen Walter Rogers (1839–1872) was an African-American preacher, activist, writer, and editorialist.
 He was historically influential in Louisiana and Alabama; and was one of the people holding civil disobedience against the anti-education laws of the time.

 Biography

 Stephen Walter Rogers was enslaved during his early life.
 Rogers was freed on May 18, 1852.
 While working as a valet in the area of Mobile, Alabama, Rogers taught fellow slaves to read in a carriage house loft.

 He wrote about Abraham Lincoln, and published a book of hymns.
 He was a pastor at St. Thomas Church in New Orleans.
 Harper's Magazine described him as one of the most prominent pastors in New Orleans in 1866.
+Rogers was also the editor of The Black Republican, a Black newspaper based in New Orleans originating in 1865.